Frequently Asked Questions (FAQ)

 Can I hire my friend with a drone?

-No. Only if your friend holds a UOC Operator’s Certificate (UOC).
+Only if your friend holds a UOC Operator’s Certificate (UOC) or a Class Exemption from CASA.
 Otherwise your friend is not allowed to fly for any commercial purpose or for any kind of reward.

 In fact, if you use an unlicensed operator you may find yourself held liable for any damage or injury they cause and for any regulations they breach.